 There are a number of trends driving growth in the use of production and specialty chemicals for production applications.
 The most significant driver of growth is the increasing presence of water in the produced fluids.
-Water causes numerous complications for Operators including scale, corrosion, bacteria and various other complications all of which require chemical intervention from production stage all the way through to delivery at a refining end-point.
-Increasing oil production levels have further driven the demand for production and specialty chemicals as, in general, oil wells have significant volumes of associated water and also often have additional challenges such as paraffin that require chemical intervention to treat.
-With oil production rising in North America, associated water production has increased as well.
+Water causes numerous complications for Operators including scale, corrosion, bacteria and various other complications all of which require chemical intervention from the production stage all the way through to delivery at a refining endpoint.
+Increasing oil production levels on a per well basis have further driven the demand for production and specialty chemicals as, in general, oil wells have significant volumes of associated water and also often have additional challenges such as paraffin that require chemical intervention to treat.
 In addition, generally as oil wells age, the percentage of the produced fluid that is water versus hydrocarbon generally rises often requiring even more chemical treatment.

-Furthermore, as the lengths and depths of wells continue to increase through horizontal drilling, the production volume of each well increases, driving demand for more chemicals.
+Furthermore, as the lengths and depths of wells continue to increase through horizontal drilling, the production volume of each well increases, driving demand for higher chemical volumes.
 Horizontal wells also have more complex production challenges, given their size and structure, and as a result these complex production challenges increase demand for specialty production and specialty chemicals.
 Secondary (i.e. waterfloods), tertiary (i.e. Alkali Surfactant Polymer flood, CO2 flooding, etc.) and enhanced recovery techniques (i.e. thermal techniques on heavy oil reservoirs) are also becoming more common, and this trend is resulting in an increased demand for specialty chemicals.
 Oil wells require more production and specialty chemicals, on average, than natural gas wells, and the North American market is currently developing oil wells at an accelerated rate, further driving demand.

 The marked decline in oil prices from 2014 also has the effect of redirecting Operator capital and internal resources away from drilling and completion activities and focusing their attention on production levels from previously drilled wells.
-This additional attention on production levels typically results in new resources being deployed to operations staff to improve production levels and reduce lifting costs, which often can be achieved with a newly designed production and specialty chemical program or a chemical stimulation treatment for the wellbore.
+With the exception of the production shut-ins seen as a result of the unprecedented impact of COVID-19, this additional attention on production levels typically results in new resources being deployed to operations staff to improve production levels and reduce lifting costs, which often can be achieved with a newly designed production and specialty chemical program or a chemical stimulation treatment for the wellbore.
 Enacting a new production and specialty chemical program typically can be done in a short time frame and will provide the Operator with critical cash flow during a period of depressed oil prices.
 Offsetting much of this increased activity and resulting revenue has been intense price discounting on all production and specialty chemicals and an attempt by Operators to optimize the application of chemicals and use less product in the short-term as Operators are increasingly focused on managing near-term cash lifting costs.

 The chart on the following page outlines the global market size of the production and specialty chemicals market.
 Prior to decline in activity due to falling oil prices and weak North American natural gas prices experienced in 2015, this market grew at a cumulative annual growth rate of approximately 12% per year from 2009 to 2014 mainly as a result of the trends noted above.
-The market is concentrated with Baker Hughes, a GE Company and Ecolab Inc.'s subsidiary Nalco Holdings4, accounting for approximately 48% of the global market.5 In North America, CES believes it is in a position to compete with these industry majors as CES believes all of the "other" North American competitors in the marketplace do not have the production and laboratory facilities to be able to design and produce proprietary production and specialty chemicals.
+The market is concentrated with ChampionX Corporation and Baker Hughes, accounting for approximately 53% of the global market.
+In North America, CES believes it is in a position to compete with these industry majors as CES believes all of the "other" North American competitors in the marketplace do not have the production and laboratory facilities to be able to design and produce proprietary production and specialty chemicals.